Skip to content

 Don't forget the snacks

 Farm work is unpredictable.
-It’s guaranteed that just as you're about to sit down to dinner, the ewe you’ve been monitoring all day needs help giving birth.
-Keep a cereal bar, fruit or emergency chocolate stash handy.
+It’s guaranteed that just as you're about to sit down to dinner, the ewe you’ve been monitoring all day will need help giving birth.
+Have a cereal bar, fruit or emergency chocolate stash handy.
 An insulated travel mug with a lid is also invaluable.

 Make the most of downtime

-It’s unlikely you'll have time to be bored, but it’s good to have some distractions to-hand to help you relax and recharge when your shift has finished.
-Whether it's a good book or streaming series, taking time out to really switch off is crucial to your mental wellbeing.
+It’s unlikely you'll have time to be bored, but it’s good to have some distractions on-hand to help you relax and recharge when your shift has finished.
+Whether it's a good book or streaming a series, taking time out to really switch off is crucial to your mental wellbeing.

 Stay curious